-The Jewish Labour Movement’s trade union officer Miriam Mirwitz published a blog post on the Jewish News site last week, under the title “Why the left were nearly not at the Cable Street march against Mosley’s fascists”.
-Despite demonstrating thorough ignorance of the subject, Mirwatch’s article was enthusiastically promoted on social media by both Jewish News and JLM.
+The Jewish Labour Movement’s trade union officer Miriam Mirwitch published a blog post on the Jewish News site last week, under the title “Why the left were nearly not at the Cable Street march against Mosley’s fascists”.
+Despite demonstrating thorough ignorance of the subject, Mirwitch’s article was enthusiastically promoted on social media by both Jewish News and JLM.

 The title itself makes no sense.
 On 4 October 1936 the uniformed Blackshirts of Oswald Mosley’s British Union of Fascists attempted to stage an intimidatory march through an area of East London with a large Jewish population.
 As is well known, the march had to be called off after a mass demonstration by antifascists blocked the BUF’s planned route through Cable Street and fiercely resisted the efforts of baton-wielding police to clear a way for the Blackshirts.
 There was no Cable Street march against Mosley’s fascists.
 And where did Mirwitch get the idea that the Left nearly missed these events?